MSc Clinical and Health Psychology / Course details

 In addition, you will receive advanced training in the methodology and analysis techniques used within clinical and health psychology research.

-You will benefit from the expertise of clinically active members of the Clinical Psychology programme team who contribute to our teaching sessions and provide research supervision.
+You will benefit from the expertise of clinically active members of the course team who contribute to our teaching sessions and provide research supervision.
 You will also have the opportunity to attend seminars and a research conference showcasing new clinical and health psychology research at Manchester.

 This MSc does not replace or guarantee entry onto an accredited Clinical Psychology Doctoral training programme.